Prostate Artery Embolization Treatment Abroad for BPH – Benign Prostatic Hyperplasia

 If you suffer from symptoms mentioned above, and your GP doctor has confirmed, that you have an enlarged prostate gland then you might be a good candidate for the prostate artery embolization procedure (surgery) abroad.
 It is a great minimally invasive way to bring you back life with no urinating problems, the huge advantage of this method is also, that it does not affect any sexual functions.

 What are the benefits and results of prostate artery embolization in Poland?

-Due to the clinical studies and experience, over 70% of men will gain symptomatic improvement after PAE.
-Due to the reduction of prostate gland they experience the better flow of the urine, less pain, fewer night wake-ups, better sexual ability.
-Effects are visible just after a few days, and the procedure can proceed in Elderly Patients or Patients with the pacemaker.
-Sometimes it takes longer for the prostate to shrink (up to 3 months) – this is a natural process which might differ from person to person.
+Due to clinical studies and experience, over 70% of men will gain symptomatic improvement after PAE.
+Due to the reduction of the prostate gland they experience a better flow of urine, less pain, fewer night wake-ups, better sexual ability.
+Effects may be visible just after a few days, and the procedure can proceed in Elderly Patients or Patients with the pacemaker.
+Sometimes it takes longer for the prostate to shrink (up to several months) – this is a natural process which might differ from person to person.

 How do I prepare for prostate artery embolization abroad?

 The prostate artery embolization in Poland private hospital is usually performed as a inpatient procedure, you can expect the overnight stay at the clinic.
 You will be asked not to eat several hours before the procedure; you might also be asked to shave a skin around the big artery area in the groin.
 You will also talk with the anesthesiologist, who will go through the questionnaire about your allergies, previous health conditions, medicines you take and more.

 Before the prostatic arterial embolization in Poland you may need to prepare following medical tests, however usually those are performed in the clinic the day before the procedure.

 - Creatinine level,